What To Plant In March

 What to Plant in March By Zone

-I realized recently that I mostly posted on what to plant each month based on where I lived, but not everyone lives here!
-So, I wanted to share with you what to plant by zone as well.
+I recently realized that I mostly posted about what to plant each month based on where I lived, but not everyone lives here!
+So, I also wanted to share with you what to plant by zone.
+Remember that climate change has changed our weather; therefore, zones are not always accurate.

 Zone 1-2

-There isn’t a lot that you can plant in zones 1 and 2 during March, but you can start a few things.
+There isn’t much you can plant in zones 1 and 2 during March, but you can start a few things.
 Here are some you can try:

 Zone 3